 - Rainwater Harvesting for Drylands and Beyond, Volume 2 by Brad Lancaster

 - The Suburban Micro-Farm: Modern Solutions for Busy People by Amy Stross (More pictures of swales in my award-winning book.
 Shameless plug!)

-You might question whether storing water in the ground using swales actually works as well as I’m suggesting.
-This 5-minute video, Greening the Desert, demonstrates how swales, used in the right context, can turn desert into productive gardens.
+You might question whether using swales to store water in the ground actually works as well as I’m suggesting.
+This 5-minute video, Greening the Desert, demonstrates how swales used in the right context can turn desert into productive gardens.

 Are you digging a swale in your yard?